rojasgabriel/DLC-videomaker/README.md

 The matplotlib method is in the form of a Jupyter Notebook whereas the vispy method is in a python script.
 The vispy method is preferred because it is faster.

-Made by Gabriel Rojas Bowe and Joao Couto
+Made by Gabriel Rojas Bowe and Joao Couto.

 24 Aug 2022